RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-08-11-ai-avocado-price-prediction.md

 demo_link: https://rahuls-ai-avocado-price-prediction.streamlit.app/
 github_link: https://github.com/RahulBhattacharya1/ai_avocado_price_prediction
 featured: true
+synopsis: My project to develop a predictive tool for avocado pricing by analyzing historical data and structural factors such as seasonality, supply volumes, and regional differences.
+It transforms seemingly random price fluctuations into actionable insights, enabling better forecasting and decision-making in agricultural markets.
+custom_snippet: true
+custom_snippet_text: Predicts avocado prices using seasonality, supply, and regional data.
 ---

 I once stood in a grocery store aisle staring at a pile of avocados.
 Prices had changed from the week before, and I began to wonder what drove the fluctuations.
 It felt random at first glance, yet I knew deeper factors like seasonality, supply volumes, and regional differences influenced those numbers.
 That personal curiosity was enough to spark this project.
 I decided to build a predictive tool that could estimate avocado prices based on historical and structural features.
 Dataset used [here](https://www.kaggle.com/datasets/neuromusic/avocado-prices).